The best identity theft protection services in 2024

 Lacks credit simulator

 LifeLock is the perfect choice for those looking for the most comprehensive identity theft protection with a wide variety of plans and subscriptions to choose from.
-However, none of them include credit simulators and add-ons like malware protection and VPN access can get expensive.
-Still though, if you want to secure your entire digital life with one service LifeLock is the best choice.
+However, none of them include credit simulators and to get security software with identity theft protection, you need to sign up for Norton 360 with LifeLock instead of signing up for the service on its own.
+Still though, if you want loads of different features to help secure your entire digital life, LifeLock is a great choice.

 When it comes to credit scores, LifeLock does a better job than the competition with daily squires from Equifax and monthly ones from both TransUnion and Experian if you sign up for the service’s top-of-the-line Ultimate Plus plan.
 It also checks for suspicious activity on your credit cards, bank and investment accounts and can even look at payday loan companies.
 LifeLock even includes dark web monitoring to see if your personal information is already in the hands of hackers.
-The service also stands out when it comes to identity-theft insurance as it doesn’t use an insurance company and provides up to $1 million on its own.
-There’s also an additional $1 million to cover stolen funds and the limit can rise all the way up to $3 million with a family plan.
+The service also stands out when it comes to identity-theft insurance as it doesn’t use a third-party insurance company and instead, handles this coverage on its own.
+With LifeLock's Ultimate Plus plan for instance, you can get up to $3 million in coverage as an individual, $6 million with two adults and over $10 million for a family plan

 As for security, LifeLock Ultimate Plus can be bolstered with Norton 360 malware coverage and additional extras like a firewall, parental controls and a VPN but these do cost extra.
 Fortunately, adding antivirus protection to your identity theft plan comes at a steep discount.
-LifeLock also now includes a Phone Takeover feature that monitors your smartphone and SIM card for signs of abuse and the sex offender alert lets you know if anyone you need to be cautious of has moved into your area.
+LifeLock also now includes a Phone Takeover feature that monitors your smartphone and SIM card for signs of abuse as well as Buy Now Pay Later monitoring.

 During our testing period, we received four alerts from LifeLock which were mostly for inquiries made to our credit history.
 Likewise, canceling the service was easy enough and we were able to go through the entire process right from LifeLock’s mobile app on our Android smartphone.
 LifeLock may be expensive depending on the plan you pick but you’re getting excellent identity theft protection and security extras for the price.